Eshco93/dxlAPRS-SHUE/README.md

 ```
 $ python -m pip install python-dateutil
 ```
-### 4. Cloning the dxlAPRS_SHUE Repository
+### 4. Cloning the dxlAPRS-SHUE Repository
-Cloning the [dxlAPRS_SHUE Repository](https://github.com/Eshco93/dxlAPRS-SHUE) requires [git](https://git-scm.com/) to be installed on your system.
+Cloning the [dxlAPRS-SHUE Repository](https://github.com/Eshco93/dxlAPRS-SHUE) requires [git](https://git-scm.com/) to be installed on your system.
 Once again if you are using a [Raspberry Pi](https://www.raspberrypi.com/) with [Raspberry Pi OS](https://www.raspberrypi.com/software/), you might already have [git](https://git-scm.com/) installed.
 If you're using a different system, you may have to install [git](https://git-scm.com/) yourself.

-For cloning the [dxlAPRS_SHUE Repository](https://github.com/Eshco93/dxlAPRS-SHUE), use the following command.
+For cloning the [dxlAPRS-SHUE Repository](https://github.com/Eshco93/dxlAPRS-SHUE), use the following command.
 ```
 $ git clone https://github.com/Eshco93/dxlAPRS-SHUE.git
 ```